MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483D_MOD06_DEMO.md

 #### Preparation Steps

 1. Ensure that you have cloned the 20483D directory from GitHub.
 It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20483-Programming-in-C-Sharp/tree/master/Allfiles
+2. Navigate to **Allfiles\Mod06\Democode\Starter\FourthCoffee.LogProcessor**, and then open the **FourthCoffee.LogProcessor.sln** file.

 #### Demonstration Steps

-1. Click **Visual Studio 2017**.
-2. In Visual Studio, on the **File** menu, point to **Open**, and then click **Project/Solution**.
-3. In the **Open Project** dialog box, browse to **E:\\Mod06\\Democode\\Starter\\FourthCoffee.LogProcessor** folder, click **FourthCoffee.LogProcessor.sln**, and then click **Open**.
-4. In Visual Studio, on the **View** menu, click **Task List**.
+1. In Visual Studio, on the **View** menu, click **Task List**.
-5. In the **Task List** window, in the **Categories** list, click **Comments**.
+2. In the **Task List** window, in the **Categories** list, click **Comments**.
-6. Double-click the **TODO: 01: Ensure log file directory exists.** task.
+3. Double-click the **TODO: 01: Ensure log file directory exists.** task.
-7. In the code editor, click in the blank line below the comment, and then type the following code:
+4. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     if (!Directory.Exists(logDirectoryRoot))
        throw new DirectoryNotFoundException();
     ```
-16. In the **Task List** window, double-click the **TODO: 02: Get all log file paths.** task.
+5. In the **Task List** window, double-click the **TODO: 02: Get all log file paths.** task.
-17. In the code editor, click in the blank line below the comment, and then type the following code:
+6. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     return Directory.GetFiles(this._logDirectoryPath,   "*.txt");
     ```
-18. In the **Task List** window, double-click the **TODO: 03: Check for existing combined log file and delete if it already exists.** task.
+7. In the **Task List** window, double-click the **TODO: 03: Check for existing combined log file and delete if it already exists.** task.
-19. In the code editor, click in the blank line below the comment, and then type the following code:
+8. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     if (File.Exists(combinedLogPath))
        File.Delete(combinedLogPath);
     ```
-20. In the **Task List** window, double-click the **TODO: 04: Write the heading to the combined log file.** task.
+9. In the **Task List** window, double-click the **TODO: 04: Write the heading to the combined log file.** task.
-21. In the code editor, click in the blank line below the comment, and then type the following code:
+10. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     File.AppendAllLines(combinedLogPath, heading);
     ```
-22. In the **Task List** window, double-click the **TODO: 05: Get the log file name without the file extension.** task.
+11. In the **Task List** window, double-click the **TODO: 05: Get the log file name without the file extension.** task.
-23. In the code editor, click in the blank line below the comment, and then type the following code:
+12. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     var logName =
        Path.GetFileNameWithoutExtension(logPath);
     ```
-24. In the **Task List** window, double-click the **TODO: Task 06: Read the contents of the existing log file.** task.
+13. In the **Task List** window, double-click the **TODO: Task 06: Read the contents of the existing log file.** task.
-25. In the code editor, click in the blank line below the comment, and then type the following code:
+14. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     var logText = File.ReadAllText(logPath);
     ```
-26. In the **Task List** window, double-click the **TODO: Task 07: Write the log file contents to the combined log file.** task.
+15. In the **Task List** window, double-click the **TODO: Task 07: Write the log file contents to the combined log file.** task.
-27. In the code editor, click in the blank line below the comment, and then type the following code:
+16. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     File.AppendAllLines(combinedLogPath, logContent);
     ```
-28. On the **Build** menu, click **Build Solution**.
+17. On the **Build** menu, click **Build Solution**.
-29. On the **Debug** menu, click **Start Without Debugging**.
+18. On the **Debug** menu, click **Start Without Debugging**.
-30. In the **Command Prompt** window, when prompted to press any key to continue, press Enter.
+19. In the **Command Prompt** window, when prompted to press any key to continue, press Enter.
-31. Open File Explorer and browse to the **E:\Mod06\Democode\Data\Logs** folder.
+20. Open File Explorer and browse to the **Allfiles\Mod06\Democode\Data\Logs** folder.
-32. Double-click **CombinedLog.txt**, verify that the file contains a heading, and then verify the contents of each log file.
+21. Double-click **CombinedLog.txt**, verify that the file contains a heading, and then verify the contents of each log file.
-33. Close Notepad, close File Explorer, and then close Visual Studio.
+22. Close Notepad, close File Explorer, and then close Visual Studio.

 # Lesson 2:  Serializing and Deserializing Data